395t/review-assignments/_summaries/redmon2015you_2.md

         ![Architecture](redmon2015you_2a.png)
         * 24 convolutional layers followed by 2 FC layers
         * Faster model uses 9 conv layers and fewer filters; otherwise the same
-        * Leaky ReLU activation function
+        * Leaky ReLU activation function for most layers, no activation for last

 $$
 \phi(x)=